bolinocroustibat/databases-backup-over-scp/README.md

 # Configuration

 Create a `settings.py` file for your settings, based on `settings_example.py`, and fill in the settings according to the comments.
-If you don't want to save remotely, leave the `REMOTE_URL` empty.
+If you don't want to save remotely, leave the `REMOTE_HOST` empty.

 Don't forget to make the local directory where the dumps will be saved (whose path is `LOCAL_PATH` in the settings file) writable by the user www-data or whoever user is running the script.
 For PostgreSQL, since it's the system user `POSTGRES_SYSTEM_USER` which will dump the database, I suggest to make the PostgreSQL user owning the directory: